 Onshore wind turbines are well established in the UK and are now a common sight, dotted along hills, fields and even beside motorways.
 In the past decade, onshore wind generation has exeeded offshore but that gap has narrowed each year.
 For the next decade, the incredible generating power of offshore wind is really set to take off.

-Scientists and engineers have always known that the wind out to sea is worth harnessing.
-Offshore, the wind is stronger, more powerful and consistent, meaning it can generate more power.
-But until recently, the technology has not been in place to make it cost-effective.
+Offshore, the wind speed and direction is stronger and consistent, meaning it can generate more power.
+But until recently, offshore developments have not been cost-effective.

-Offshore wind, once relatively expensive compared to onshore wind or solar, has seen a sharp reduction in capital costs (in 2020, around 65% lower than UK projects in 20153), thanks in part to the use of much larger turbines and technological advances, such as development of lithium-ion batteries, an essential element in ensuring continuity of supply from weather-dependent sources.
+Offshore wind, once relatively expensive compared to onshore wind or solar, has seen a sharp reduction in capital costs (in 2020, around 65% lower than a UK project five years ago4).
+This cost reduction comes in part due to the use of much larger turbines and technological advances, such as development of lithium-ion batteries, an essential element in ensuring continuity of supply from weather-dependent sources.

 The UK isn’t the only country with full-blown wind energy plans.
-Across the world, offshore wind keeps growing, with capacity set to expand by 13% each year over the next two decades, rising to as much 560GW by 20404.
+Across the world, offshore wind keeps growing, with capacity set to expand by 13% each year over the next two decades5.